jeffreykegler/Marpa--R3/cpan/kollos/kollos.lua.md

-The contents of this table are not used, currently, but Jeffrey thinks they might be used someday, for example in error message.
+The contents of this table are not used, currently, but Jeffrey thinks they might be used someday, for example in error messages.

 ```
     -- miranda: section+ most Lua function definitions